Supported learning for teaching professionals

 Course content

-This course aims to develop the knowledge, understanding and skills of all those working with children and young people, to ensure teaching and learning activities are adjusted to meet the specific needs of students.
+This course aims to develop the knowledge, understanding and skills of staff working with students to support inclusive practice.

 What you will learn

-- outline the role of the school’s learning and support team in planning and programming for students with additional learning and support needs
+• the importance of learning and support teams in planning and programming for students